theNewDynamic/oregonsadventurecoast.com/content/sitepages/city-of-coos-bay-celebrates-150th-anniversary.md

 ### 150th Birthday BLOCK PARTY!

-*October 26 \| Time TBD \| Coos Bay Village, Coos History Museum and Front Street*<br>Join us for a blowout **Birthday Party to celebrate Coos Bay's Sesquicentennial**.
-There will be music, activities for the whole family, and of course, birthday cupcakes! *More details coming soon.*
+*October 26 \| 1-5pm \| Coos Bay Village and Coos History Museum*<br>Join us for a blowout **Birthday Party to celebrate Coos Bay's Sesquicentennial**.
+There will be music, activities for the whole family, and of course, birthday cupcakes! [*Visit our Events Page for all the Details!*](https://www.oregonsadventurecoast.com/event/celebrate-coos-bay-s-150th-birthday/)

 &nbsp;